 Over the following months I bought more of their products on Amazon and directly from them (I’m a fan of the bundle they sell on their site – it gives a very good deal).
 I got mom hooked and another friend buys from them as well now.

 The timing was great, too, because I was able to religiously take the products for at least a couple of months before flu season reared its head.
 I’m a strong believer that these medicinal mushrooms were part of the reason I didn’t succumb to anything bad.

-So, here are some of the ways that I use Four Sigma Foods medicinal mushrooms and tonic herbs:
+So, here are some of the ways that I use Four Sigma Foods (now Four Sigmatic) medicinal mushrooms and tonic herbs:

 Or, try their hot chocolate-like option… so satisfying.

-Greg likes to simply open a packet, dump it in his mouth, and swallow the granules with water (he’s such a dude).
-I load him up with extra Lion’s Mane to boost his brain power since he’s the bread winner in our family.
+Greg likes to simply open a packet, dump it in his mouth, and swallow the granules with water (he’s a badass).
+I load him up with extra Lion’s Mane to boost his brain power since he’s the main bread winner in our family.

 I’ll admit, it’s easy to just chug ’em down like that, but I still love me a hot mug o’ chaga or reishi or cordyceps (great for active peeps and lungs) or all of the above.